Women in Afghanistan: Islamic Republic of Afghanistan (2001–2021)

 A 2011 government report found that 25 percent of the women and girls diagnosed with obstetric fistula, a preventable childbirth injury in which prolonged labor creates a hole in the birth canal, were younger than 16 when they married.
 In 2013, the United Nations published statistics showing a 20% increase in violence against women, often due to domestic violence being justified by conservative religion and culture.
-In February 2014, Afghanistan passed a law that includes a provision that limits the ability of government to compel some family members to be witnesses to domestic violence.
+In February 2014, Afghanistan passed a law that included a provision that limits the ability of government to compel some family members to be witnesses to domestic violence.
 Human Rights Watch described the implementation of the 2009 Law on the Elimination of Violence Against Women as "poor," noting that some cases were ignored.

 Under Afghan law, women across the country were permitted to drive vehicles.
 They were also permitted to participate in certain international events such as the Olympics and robot competitions.
 Despite this, human rights organizations, including Human Rights Watch and the United States Commission on International Religious Freedom have expressed concern at women's rights in the country.
-Georgetown Institute for Women, Peace and Security ranks Afghanistan as one of the worst countries for women.
+Georgetown Institute for Women, Peace and Security ranked Afghanistan as one of the worst countries for women.

 The Times noted in 2017 that the country had slowly but steadily liberalized over the years, helped by the more progressive politics by the president of Afghanistan, Ashraf Ghani.
 According to the new law signed by president Ghani in September 2020, Afghan women were allowed to include their names on their children's birth certificates and identification cards.
 This law served as a major victory for Afghan women's rights activists, including Laleh Osmany, who campaigned under the social media hashtag #WhereIsMyName, for several years for both the parents' names to be included.